Data Centers in Busan

 Natural Disaster Risk

-Busan has a very low overall risk profile, with an INFORM Risk score of 2.1 out of 10 as of September 2025.
-This rating reflects the country's strong coping capacity and relatively low exposure to catastrophic events compared to other regional hubs.
+Busan has a very low overall risk profile for natural disasters, with an INFORM Risk score of 2.1 out of 10, as of September 2025.
+This makes it one of the safer locations in the region for deploying critical infrastructure.